Using data informativity for online stabilization of unknown switched linear systems: Introduction

 After this initialization phase, we consider the problem of operating the switched system online.
 To achieve a stable behavior, our proposed controller alternates between two phases, which consist of a \textit{mode detection phase} and a \textit{stabilization phase}.
 If the controller detects a modal switch, the mode-detection phase applies excitatory inputs to measure system outputs and identify the active mode.
 Thus, a main problem we consider is the characterization of necessary and sufficient conditions on the \textit{online} measurements that uniquely determine the current mode of the system.
 In particular, these conditions must be such that they are guaranteed to hold after a bounded number of steps.
 After determining the active mode, our proposed controller applies a stabilizing feedback corresponding to this mode in a \textit{stabilization phase}.
 The controller will switch back to a mode detection phase as soon as the solution of the system does not converge fast enough (which is quantified in terms of Lyapunov functions).
 This leads to the final problem considered in this paper: Obtain conditions that guarantee that the stabilization phase controllers compensate for the potential destabilization that occurs in the mode-detection phase, so that overall closed-loop system is stable.

 The paper is structured as follows.
 First, necessary background notions and the problem are introduced and formulated in Section~\ref{sec:notion}.
 Then, the main elements of our data-driven switched controller design are explained in detail in Section~\ref{sec:design}, which is followed by the stability analysis of the closed-loop system in Section~\ref{sec:stability}.
 Our main results are then supported by a numerical example in Section~\ref{sec:simulation} and finally Section~\ref{sec:conclusion} concludes our paper.
+All proofs are omitted for reasons of space and will appear elsewhere.